Takaki Kanehiro

 Baron Takaki Kanehiro (高木 兼寛) was a Japanese naval physician best known for identifying the first effective preventive measure against beriberi, a disease caused by vitamin B1 (thiamine) deficiency.
-His pioneering work focused on combating the high incidence of beriberi among sailors in the Imperial Japanese Navy, who had subsisted on a diet primarily composed of polished white rice.
+His pioneering work focused on combating the high incidence of beriberi among sailors in the Imperial Japanese Navy (IJN), who had subsisted on a diet primarily composed of polished white rice.

 Early life

 Born in Takaoka-cho, Hyūga Province (present-day Miyazaki Prefecture) as the son of a samurai retainer to the Satsuma domain, Takaki Kanehiro studied Chinese medicine as a youth and served as a medic in the Boshin War.
 He later studied western medical science under British doctor William Willis (in Japan 1861–1881).
-Takaki entered the Imperial Japanese Navy as a medical officer in 1872.
-He was sent to Great Britain for medical studies in 1875, and interned at St Thomas's Hospital Medical School now part of King's College London in London.
+Takaki entered the IJN as a medical officer in 1872.
+He was sent to Great Britain for medical studies in 1875, and interned at St Thomas's Hospital Medical School (now part of King's College London) in London.
 He returned to Japan in 1880.